 BSLC also sponsors meetings for community partners and Bentley faculty to discuss issues of mutual interest.
 One such meeting is the annual Community Partner and Faculty Recognition Luncheon at which an award is given to the community partner that has made an outstanding contribution to Bentley Service-Learning.

 In addition to the assigned student project manager, community partners are encouraged to maintain ongoing contact with BSLC’s administrative staff and relevant faculty.
-Contact Senior Associate Director Jeannette MacInnes by email or by phone at for help in resolving logistical and other practical issues.
+Contact Senior Associate Director Jeannette MacInnes by email for help in resolving logistical and other practical issues.

 Interested in becoming a community partner?
 Email us and we will be in touch!